Choegyel-Norbu/YakRooms-FE/PWA_SUMMARY.md

 6. ✅ Service worker caches assets for offline use
 7. ✅ Update notifications work properly
 8. ✅ Offline page provides good UX
+9. ✅ White theme applied consistently

 ## 🎉 Conclusion

-The YakRooms frontend now has full PWA support, providing users with a native app-like experience.
+The YakRooms frontend now has full PWA support with a clean white theme, providing users with a native app-like experience.
 The implementation includes all required features plus bonus enhancements for a comprehensive PWA solution.